This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

 One photo of the fans in the stands was shot at ISO 51200.

 I loved the Nikon D5 for the performance it gave me to capture these images from the Chick-fil-A Kickoff game.

 This post contains Amazon affiliate links, which means that if you click on one of the product links, I’ll receive small percentage of sale.
 This helps cover my costs for blogging.

 I did some senior pictures of my daughter this weekend for graduation announcements.
 Here is one of the photos, and here is the lighting setup.

 I put a strobe behind the bushes and added a CTO +1 to warm up the background.

-Now here is basically the same setup but without the CTO +1 gel on the background light.
+Here is the same setup but without the CTO +1 gel on the background light.

-For this photo I wanted to use the blue sky to compliment the blue dress.
+I wanted to use the blue sky to compliment the blue dress for this photo.
 I got down really low on the ground and shot up.
 Here is the lighting setup.

 Here is another setup I did with Chelle for a different look.